 What causes tactile defensiveness?

-Types of touch
+Roles of the touch sensations

 Light touch and pain typically warn the body about potential threats, so are often called ‘protective sensations’.
 They are particularly sensitivity to touch.
-Their sensory information is taken along a different nerve pathway to the discriminative touch sensations.
-A nerve pathway is like a road that the sensory signals travel along to the brain.)
+Their sensory information is taken along a different nerve pathway to discriminative touch sensations.
+(A nerve pathway is like a road that the sensory signals travel along to the brain.)

 For example, if you touch something hot, the brain will immediately acknowledge the feeling of pain.
 As a result, the brain will make the body move your hand away.
 Next, you will receive extra sensory information from the discriminatory touch pathway.
 This lets you know more about where the pain is and also that it feels like a burn.
 The brain receives different sensory information from each pathway.

 As another example, if your hair is dangling in your face, the first time it touches your face you might get a surprise.
 You may not know exactly what the light touch sensation on your face was.
 However, extra information about that piece of hair will then go through the discriminatory touch pathway or you might brush your hand on your face and this will let the brain know it’s just a piece of hair.
 It is nothing to worry about and your brain will ignore it.
 For individuals who are hypersensitive to touch or bothered by textures, the brains do not ignore these micro touch sensations.

-Sensory Integration theory behind tactile defensiveness
+Sensory Integration – a theory behind tactile defensiveness

 Each time the brain receives a message from these pathways it initially thinks that something might be wrong.
 It gets ready to protect the body.
 This is called a fight, flight or freeze response.
-Jean Ayres thought that the brains of children and adults with tactile defensiveness interpret ordinary touch sensations, such as clothing or a hug, as a threat.
+Jean Ayres thought that the brains of children and adults with tactile defensiveness interpret ordinary touch sensations, such as clothing textures or hugs, as a threat.
 Their brains pay more attention to light touch sensations than the brains of children without touch sensitivity.

 This helps to explain the behaviours that are seen in children or adults with tactile defensiveness.
 Their responses to everyday touch can often result in meltdowns, arguments and avoidance.
 This is because their brains are feeling that touch in the same way you might if you touched something hot or ran into a spider web.
-The everyday touch activates their brains protective system and triggers a fight, flight or freeze response.
-Some adults with touch sensitivity have also reported that certain everyday touch sensations feel painful.
+The everyday touch activates their brain’s protective system and triggers a fight, flight or freeze response.
+Some adults with touch hypersensitivity have also reported that certain everyday touch sensations feel painful.

 Difficulty ignoring touch sensations